gophercoders/website/content/teachernotes/KS2/lower/further-numbers.md

 go run extra-numbers.go
 {{< /hilight >}}

 Where `extra-numbers.go` is the name of the source code file.
-The commadn must be run from the `extra-numbers` directory.
+The command must be run from the `extra-numbers` directory.

 The pupils will need to repeat this process in each lesson, so they will